 Spring, 2011: New Song partners with Inland Hills Community Church in the church’s time of transition.
-Ultimately, Inland Hills votes to become New Song’s first multi-site campus location, based in Bonsall.
+Ultimately, IHCC votes to become New Song’s first multi-site campus location, Inland Hills, based in Bonsall.

 2013: New Song becomes affiliated with the Southern Baptist Convention (SBC).

 September, 2013: New Song launches its Seaside campus location, meeting at Regal Cinemas Oceanside.

-April, 2014: New Song opens its fourth location, Parkside, with a soft launch.
+April, 2014: New Song opens its fourth location, Parkside in Oceanside, with a soft launch.
 Parkside selects Alamosa Park Elementary school as its meeting location in order to reach the families in central Oceanside.